< Pelvic inlet and outlet >

 Nerves to all three muscles from sacral plexus (Fig. 7-15) are too short to have specific names.
 Since these short nerves are hardly disconnected, they are not important in clinics; this is another reason why they exist without specific names.

 The perineum is drawn as if the anal triangle were placed on a horizontal plane.
-This schematic figure that shows the ischioanal fossa is not a midsagittal plane (Fig. 7-10).
+This schematic figure shows the ischioanal fossa which is not on the midsagittal plane (Fig. 7-10).
 Nevertheless, this contains the perineal body which is on the midsagittal plane (Figs. 7-14,29,37).
 Please be patient with the contradictory figures in this book.

 The urogenital triangle contains the urogenital diaphragm and the root of penis/clitoris.
-The inferior fascia of the urogenital diaphragm is the perineal membrane which is thick and easily discernible during the dissection.
+The inferior fascia of the urogenital diaphragm is the perineal membrane which is thick and easily discernible during dissection (Figs. 7-23,30,32).
 The perineal membrane is a clear border between the deep perineal pouch (comprising the urogenital diaphragm) (Fig. 7-14) and the superficial perineal pouch (comprising the root of penis/clitoris) (Figs. 7-29,37).

 The posterior midsagittal thickening of the perineal membrane is the perineal body (Figs. 7-14,29,37).

-The urogenital diaphragm consists of the external urethral sphincter and the deep transverse perineal muscle.
+The urogenital diaphragm consists of two muscles.
 The main muscle, external urethral sphincter, constricts urethra and vagina in female (Figs. 7-23,25,30,32,33).

 The accessory muscle, deep transverse perineal muscle, fixes the perineal body.
 The perineal body is fixed by the external anal sphincter (Fig. 7-39) as well.
 The fixation of the perineal body is beneficial for supporting the pelvic diaphragm and pelvic organs (Fig. 7-13).

-The skeletal muscles in the root of penis/clitoris will be discussed in the urogenital system (Figs. 7-29,37).
-Innervation of perineal muscles (by perineal nerve) will be described soon (Fig. 7-16).
+The skeletal muscles in the root of penis/clitoris (Fig. 7-13) will be discussed in the urogenital system (Figs. 7-29,37).
+Innervation of the perineal muscles including the external anal sphincter (by perineal nerve) will be described soon (Fig. 7-16).

 Between the oblique pelvic diaphragm and the horizontal urogenital diaphragm, there is another connective tissue (represented by asterisks (*) in Figs. 7-13,23,30,32).
 However, we will ignore it, as it has little importance.